GodRishUniverse/bearml/README.md

 ## Why?

-I want to learn C++ and CUDA properly and this would enable me to start
+I want to implement a project in C++ and CUDA properly and this would enable me to do that.

 C++ is very fast as compared to Python 3.